Lavender fields and villages in Provence, France

 Key Takeaways

-- The Luberon is famous for its picturesque hilltop villages like Gordes, Roussillon, and Bonnieux, each with unique character.
+The Luberon is famous for its picturesque hilltop villages like Gordes, Roussillon, and Bonnieux, each with a unique character, and it remains one of the best collections of hilltop villages in Luberon.

 Discovering the Luberon Provence Lavender Villages